DataDog/documentation/content/en/dashboards/widgets/scatter_plot.md

 #### Context links

 [Context links][1] are enabled by default, and can be toggled on or off.
-Context links bridge dashboard widgets with other pages (in Datadog, or third-party).
+Context links bridge dashboard widgets with other pages in Datadog, or third-party applications.
 ## API

 This widget can be used with the **Dashboards API**.
 See the [Dashboards API documentation][2] for additional reference.